Skip to Main Content

 Controlled Digital Lending

-This page includes information, faq, documentation, and resources for VIVA Libraries digitally lending print materials in this described controlled manner.
-This page is being updated regularly as the landscape evolves.
+This page includes information for VIVA Libraries interested in digitally lending print materials in this described controlled manner.
+This page will be reviewed and updated as the landscape evolves.

 What is CDL?